Tutorial¶

 at the start of your file.

-Basic Integrals
+Basic Integrals¶

-Here we illustrate the use of vegas by estimating the integral
+Here we illustrate the use of vegas

-where constant C is chosen so that the exact integral is 1.
-The following code shows how this can be done:
+where constant is chosen so that the exact integral is 1.

 import vegas